The wait goes on.

 Within a decade, he had netted 30 international goals, but since his departure Nigeria has failed to produce a 25-goal striker, despite numerous talents being dubbed as the 'New Yekini'.

-In this feature, Goal reviews some of the forwards who tried and failed to break the Eagles' scoring record.
+In this feature, to mark the 11-year anniversary of the Bull's death, Goal reviews some of the forwards who tried and failed to break the Eagles' scoring record.

 - TOSHIFUMI KITAMURA/AFP/Getty Images